cs6-uniwue/Variance-Viewer/README.md

 > **NOTE**: Previous settings files only allowed predefined variance classes.
 Those settings files will still work, but we recommend using the above syntax in the future.

 ### Additional Settings
-Variance Viewer does in addition to the variance settings, allow the configuration of the following settings:
+In addition to the variance settings, Variance-Viewer allows the configuration of the following settings:
 #### css
 The `:css:` tag allows the user to specify the visual appearance of the viewer.
 A specific font for example or a visual appearance for TEI render attributes (rend) can be set here.